Glycerin Suppositories is used in constipation

 How it works

-Glycerin Suppositories works by drawing water into the intestines through osmosis, which makes the stools soft and easier to pass.
+Glycerin Suppositories works by drawing water into the intestine through osmosis, which makes the stool soft and easier to pass.

 Common side effects

 - Avoid taking a Glycerin Suppositories for more than 1 week, unless prescribed by the doctor, as it leads to dependency on the laxative action to produce a bowel movement.

 - Together with Glycerin Suppositories, fiber rich diet containing whole grain bread and cereals, bran, fruits and green leafy vegetables, is essential to maintain healthy bowel function.

 - A Glycerin Suppositories should preferably be taken at bedtime because it requires 6 to 8 hours to show impact.

 - Notify your doctor if you are on a low-sugar diet because the Glycerin Suppositories contains sugars.

 - Take Glycerin Suppositories after 2 hours from other medicines, as it may interfere with the absorption of other medicines.